snipeso/Theta-SD-vs-WM/README.md

 ## Setup
 1. Download EEGLAB
     - in the "pop_loadset" function, disable line 117:  fprintf('pop_loadset(): loading file %s ...\n', filename); so that you can't see which file is being loaded during the randomized file cleaning
+2. Make sure to have the required MATLAB toolboxes:
+    - Text Analytics Toolbox
+    - Statistics And Analytics Toolbox

 ### External scripts